Gas Leak, Fire & Explosion Accident Lawyers in Orange County

 For new construction projects and jobs on industrial sites, the risk of a gas leak, fire, or explosion can be inordinately high compared to other construction jobs.
 Even with the utmost safety and care around the construction site, something can go wrong in the blink of an eye, resulting in severe injuries and possibly deaths.
 It is only right that construction workers who have been injured in a gas leak, fire, or explosion get the workers’ compensation benefits they need to recover as best they can.

 Alvandi Law Group in Orange County would be honored to help you explore your legal options after being hurt on a construction site by a gas leak, fire, or explosion.
-Whether someone’s negligence caused the accident or it was caused by unpredictable circumstances should not matter because workers’ comp is a no-fault system.
+Whether someone’s negligence caused the accident or unpredictable circumstances caused it should not matter because workers’ comp is a no-fault system.
 However, employers and insurers can sometimes interfere with justified claims just to try to save money.
 Our team of attorneys can help you with filings, denials, and lawsuits – whatever is needed to get you the benefits you need and deserve.

 Call (800) 980-6905 or contact us online to learn more about your workers’ compensation claim.